hannemann/raspbian-jessie-squeezebox/README.md

 ### Hardware for lirc via GPIO
 I have used a TSOP4838 IR Receiver.
 The pinout can be found in several Datasheets available around the internet.

-Connect pin VCC to a +3.3V pin of the PI, pin GND to a ground pin and the data pin to an arbitrary GPIO pin.
+Connect pin VCC to a +3.3V pin of the PI, pin GND to a ground pin and the data pin to an arbitrary GPIO pin e.g. Pin 22 (BCM).

 Edit /boot/config.txt:
 ```